decaf-ts/db-decorators/workdocs/2-Intro.md

-## Typescript Project Workspace Template
+## DB Decorators

-With documentation, release mechanism and github workflows to match
+Extension to Decorator Validation with common db functionalities